MarioGPT: Open-Ended Text2Level Generation through Large Language Models: Experiments and Results

-\textbf{(1) Tile Prediction Accuracy}: To measure how proficient MarioGPT is in generating levels, we compare prediction accuracy compared to baselines: LSTM, as proposed in \cite{lstm_mario} and MarioGPT that is trained from scratch (without using pretrained GPT2 weights), with results reported in Table~\ref{tab:train_acc}.
+To measure how proficient MarioGPT is in generating levels and because the majority of tiles in these levels are air tiles, we focus on comparing non-air tile prediction accuracy.
+We compare to baselines: LSTM, as proposed in Summerville and Mateas~\cite{lstm_mario} and MarioGPT that is trained from scratch (without using pretrained GPT2 weights), with results reported in Table~\ref{tab:train_acc}.
 For all our baselines, we train for the same amount (200,000 samples).
-Its clear that MarioGPT (using a pretrained GPT2 model) outperforms all other baselines with regards to tile prediction.
+The results show that MarioGPT (using a pretrained GPT2 model) outperforms all other baselines with regards to tile prediction.
 In addition, training MarioGPT from scratch and training an adapter layer (a small multi layer network on top of the original prediction layer) results in models that performs worse than even the LSTM baseline (given the 200,000 training samples).
+These models were trained with minimal hyperparameter search, so their performance can likely be improved.
+However, as a tangential point, this shows a major benefit of fine-tuning pretrained models, which seem to require much less effort in regards to hyperparameters.

-\textbf{(2) Measuring Playability of Levels}:
+\subsection{Measuring Playability of Levels}